matloff/R-Style-Guide/README.md

 My major obstacle to solving the problem with the input file was figuring out what this code does!
-Mind you, the code itself was correct.
+Mind you, the code itself was correct; the input file was the problem, somehow.
 But it was quite difficult to work with here:

 * Way too much nesting of uf function calls:
 **str_locate()** within